-NYPD: Queens woman mauled to death by her dog
+Woman mauled to death in her Long Island City home by English Mastiff dog she adopted, NYPD says - amNewYork

-A 75-year-old Queens woman was apparently mauled to death, and her son attacked, early Monday by a dog she had adopted, police said.
+A 75-year-old Queens woman was apparently mauled to death, and her son attacked, early Monday by one of her dogs, police said.

 The woman, Louise Herminda, was found just before 1 a.m. inside her Long Island City home with trauma to her upper torso, police said.